Senior Data Scientist · PhD · Computational Biology

 Meta AI

 Protein language models trained on 250M sequences.
-Enable zero-shot fitness and function prediction - models I've used directly in my own research at Roche.
+Enable zero-shot fitness and function prediction.

 Evo 1 & 2